Carding Castro

 Ricardo Castro (1933 – November 14, 2003), better known as Carding Castro or Carding Cruz, was a Filipino actor, comedian and entertainer.

 As an entertainer, Castro was part of the singing comic duo Reycard Duet, along with Rey Ramirez.
 The duo was established in 1954 and performed for over 40 years until 1997, when Ramirez died.
 After the latter's death, Castro remained active as a solo performer and for a few years was part of the ensemble cast of the ABS-CBN comedy sitcom Home Along Da Riles.
 He also did a few films with the late comedians Redford White and Babalu.

-In 1961, Castro was credited with popularizing the "Dodonpa" dance in Japan.
+In 1961, Castro was credited with popularizing the "Dodompa" dance in Japan.
 He stated that he was inspired by the songs "Manhattan" and "How High the Moon" by Joe Loco in creating the dance.

 Castro died of cardiac arrest in Las Vegas on November 14, 2003.